pikeswe/UnrealVoiceAgent2/README.md

 # Nova – Local Unreal AI Companion

 Nova is a fully offline voice companion designed to drive a MetaHuman inside Unreal Engine 5.6.
-It combines a local LLM (tested with Qwen 2.5 4B Instruct AWQ), Kani-TTS for streaming speech synthesis, and a low-latency WebSocket bridge that feeds audio plus emotion weights directly into Live Link. codex/develop-local-ai-voice-companion-for-unreal-r86qn0
+It combines a local LLM (tested with Qwen3-4B-Instruct-2507), Kani-TTS for streaming speech synthesis, and a low-latency WebSocket bridge that feeds audio plus emotion weights directly into Live Link. codex/develop-local-ai-voice-companion-for-unreal-r86qn0

 The repository is structured so creative developers can launch the control panel, connect Unreal, and start iterating without touching Python code.
 Every dependency is open source and commercially usable.